annabook21/WAF_Genius_v2/README.md

 ---

-**For SDM Review**: This application demonstrates modern desktop application development practices, security-focused design, and provides significant business value for cybersecurity operations.
+**For Review**: This application demonstrates modern desktop application development practices, security-focused design, and provides significant business value for cybersecurity operations.